-To learn more about the API and practice using the methods, you can either use the API Sandbox or use this guide to make the calls using either a browser or a RESTful addon to a browser.
+To learn more about the API and practice using the methods, you can either use this guide to make the calls using either a browser or a RESTful addon to a browser.

 There are two methods for learning more about the API using your browser.